id-anderson/commerce-cif-doc/doc/cache.md

-# Caches in AEM Connector & I/O Runtime
+# Caches in AEM Connector

-CIF data like the result for a product or catalog query can be cached at I/O Runtime and within the AEM CIF Connector.

-On I/O Runtime web actions can make use of I/O Runtime caching capabilities.
 The AEM CIF Connector implements three different caches:
 * HTTP cache
 * Catalog Cache
 * Cart Cache

-## HTTP Cache (I/O Runtime)

-Caching on I/O Runtime gateway works via standard `Cache-Control` header set by the CIF web actions.
-For more details on the `Cache-Control` refer to [Cache-Control](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9).

-I/O Runtime will injects an addtional `X-GW-Cache`response headers to indicate the caching behavior.
-This header can have the following values:

-* HIT = cache hit, response was found and delivered from cache
-* MISS = cache miss, response is cacheable but was not found in cache
-* BYPASS = cache not used, for example for POST requests

-For more details on how to set HTTP headers from Openwhisk actions refer to [Web Actions](https://github.com/apache/incubator-openwhisk/blob/master/docs/webactions.md#web-actions).

-Note that an Openwhisk action has to be deployed as a `webaction` to be able to return valid HTTP responses.

-## HTTP Cache (AEM Connector)
+## HTTP Cache

 When querying CIF HTTP endpoints, the AEM CIF Connector uses an HTTP Client that can cache CIF responses based on the `Cache-Control` header sent/set by the CIF endpoint actions.